-As an eCommerce developer, we all concern about how to meet our customers need.
-One thing we should take it into consideration is that the mobile users behavior.
-When we design a mobile website or mobile app, the mobile design directly affect the user experience.
+As an eCommerce developers, we are all concerned about how to meet our customers’ needs.
+One thing we should take into consideration is the mobile users behavior.
+When we design a mobile website or mobile app, the mobile design directly affects the user experience.

-Don’t be very confidence that you totally know how to optimized for mobile.
+Don’t be very confident that you totally know how to optimize for mobile.
 Actually, mobiles are not like desktops.
-People can use them everywhere in any time.
-For example stand on a bus, walk in the street or lay on the bed.
-Do you know how do they use their mobile devices?
-Single hand or both can make them easier to touch the screen and type letters?
-We can find many reference materials or discussion about mobile user behaviors.
+People can use them everywhere at any time.
+For example, stand on a bus, walk in the street or lay on the bed.
+Do you know how they use their mobile devices?
+Single hand or both can make it easier to touch the screen and type letters?
+We can find many reference materials or discussions about mobile user behaviors.
 Some cases they make a wrong assumption.
 For example, they assume that all people use their mobile devices in single hand, at least for iphone.
-But from my point of view, according to the real life, their behaviors always beyond our imagination.
+But from my point of view, according to real life, their behaviors are always beyond our imagination.

 There were some statistics or investigations before.
-But most of them are out of date, which including some mobile keyboard or small touch-screen.
-As a result, lets see together the latest mobile user behavior analysis.
+But most of them are out of date, including some mobile keyboards or small touch-screen.
+As a result, let’s see together the latest mobile user behavior analysis.

 Modern mobile makes it different

-The creation of the touch-screen almost change everything.
-Now, for most of the intelligent mobile phone, the touch-screen almost occupy the whole front area.
-So if we want to do some user behavior test, we’d better based on the most popular styles of the mobile phone.
-The new investigation cover 1300 people in order to test how do they use their mobile phone to have an interaction.
+The creation of the touch-screen changed almost everything.
+Now, for most intelligent mobile phones, the touch-screen almost occupies the whole front area.
+So if we want to do some user behavior tests, we’d better based on the most popular styles of the mobile phone.
+The new investigation covers 1300 people in order to test how they use their mobile phone to have an interaction.
 788 of them used touch-screen to type letters.
 Others are only listening or speaking.
-Above all, the experiment assume that everyone has one mobile device, and some people are not using mobile phones while we are seeing them.
+Above all, the experiment assumes that everyone has one mobile device, and some people are not using mobile phones while we are seeing them.
 These people are excluded.